HCA-Healthcare/elixir-mllp/README.md

  }}
 ```

-Next, start a Sender.
+Next, start a Client.
 ```
-iex> {:ok, s3} = MLLP.Sender.start_link("localhost", 4091)
+iex> {:ok, s3} = MLLP.Client.start_link("localhost", 4091)
 {:ok, #PID<0.383.0>}

 ```

 Now let's send and receive non-HL7 data over MLLP
 ```
-iex> MLLP.Sender.send_non_hl7_and_receive_reply(s3, "Hip hip hurray") 15:14:20.531 [debug] Receiver received data: [<<11, 72, 105, 112, 32, 104, 105, 112, 32, 104, 117, 114, 114, 97, 121, 28, 13>>].
+iex> MLLP.Client.send(s3, "Hip hip hurray") 15:14:20.531 [debug] Receiver received data: [<<11, 72, 105, 112, 32, 104, 105, 112, 32, 104, 117, 114, 114, 97, 121, 28, 13>>].
 {:ok, "Got the BLOB"}
 ```

-## **Telemetry** (Sender only currently)
+## **Telemetry** (Client only currently)

 Can be namespaced or changed by passing a replacement for DefaultTelemetry.

-The default emits `[:mllp, :sender, :status | :sending | :received]` telemetry events.
+The default emits `[:mllp, :client, :status | :sending | :received]` telemetry events.
 Emitted measurements contain status, errors, timestamps, etc.
-The emitted metadata contains the Sender state.
+The emitted metadata contains the Client state.

 ## Using TLS
-Support for TLS can be added for MLLP protocol to secure the data transfer between a sender and receiver.
-Follow steps below to start a receiver and sender using TLS
+Support for TLS can be added for MLLP protocol to secure the data transfer between a client and receiver.
+Follow steps below to start a receiver and client using TLS
 #### Create certificates
 The first step in TLS configuration is to create a TLS certificates, which can be used by the server to start the listener.
 To help you with creating self signed certificate, run following script: